Massey University - Closer than you Think!

 Megan Palmer at Fonterra Brands, Eltham

-Megan's summer internship at Fonterra Brand’s Bridge Street Eltham operation, complemented her two years of studies towards a Bachelor of Food Technology (Hons).
+Megan's summer internship at Fonterra Brand’s Bridge Street Eltham operation, complemented her studies towards a Bachelor of Food Technology (Hons).

-Over the summer Megan worked on a range of tasks, working with Lead Cheese Maker, Cathy Lang, on new product development, on the cheese manufacturing floor and packing room, analysing cheese variability and working on SOPs in preparation for audit.
-Megan says: "Working alongside professional food technologists was a really great learning opportunity that allowed me to get a better idea of how commercial projects operate and the role of a food tech within that."
+Over a summer Megan worked on a range of tasks, working with Lead Cheese Maker, Cathy Lang, on new product development, on the cheese manufacturing floor and packing room, analysing cheese variability and working on SOPs in preparation for audit.
+Megan said, "working alongside professional food technologists was a really great learning opportunity that allowed me to get a better idea of how commercial projects operate and the role of a food technologist within that."

 Andrew Boot at Lonza